api3dao/old-api3-docs/docs/airnode/v0.9/grp-providers/docker/deployer-image.md

 Optionally you can remove an Airnode manually though it is highly recommended that you do so using the deployer image's `remove-with-receipt` or `remove-with-deployment-details` commands.
-When removing manually, you will need the short Airnode address, `airnodeAddressShort` (e.g., `0ab830c`), that is included in the element name of AWS and GCP deployed features.
+When removing manually, you will need the short Airnode address, `airnodeAddressShort` (e.g., `0ab830c`) and the Airnode stage name (e.g., `production`).
+These are included in the element name of AWS and GCP deployed features.
 Airnode has a presence in several areas of both AWS and GCP as listed below.

 ::: danger Remember

-Only delete elements of a feature with the `airnodeAddressShort` address in the name you are targeting as there can be more than one Airnode.
+Only delete elements of a feature with the `airnodeAddressShort` address and `stage` name contained in the element's name.
+There can be more than one Airnode.
+Example: (airnode-**6a6cf2d-production**-run), where `6a6cf2d` is the airnodeShortAddress and `production` is the stage name.

 :::